Amit775/Hostel/README.md

 </body>
 ```

-here i have every file twice, one for es5 and one for es2015, but if we don't care about Explorer we can use only the es2015.
+I have every file twice, one for es5 and one for es2015, but if we don't care about Explorer we can use only the es2015.
-so my point is, if we import these files, we can use the tag \<elm-bullshit-root> as known html element!
+so my point is, if we import these files, we can use the tag \<elm-bullshit-root> as a known html element!